kyverno/kyverno/documentation/writing-policies-configmap-reference.md

   name: mycmap
 ````

-# Referring Value
+# Looking up values

-A ConfigMap that is defined inside the rule context can be referred to using its unique name within the context.

-ConfigMap values can be references using a JMESPATH expression `{{<name>.<data>.<key>}}`.
+A ConfigMap that is defined in a rule context can be referred to using its unique name within the context.
+ConfigMap values can be referenced using a JMESPATH style expression `{{<name>.<data>.<key>}}`.

-For the example above, we can refer to a ConfigMap value using {{dictionary.data.env}}.
-The variable will be substituted with production during policy execution.
+For the example above, we can refer to a ConfigMap value using `{{dictionary.data.env}}`.
+The variable will be substituted with the value `production` during policy execution.

 # Handling Array Values

 The ConfigMap value can be an array of string values in JSON format.
 Kyverno will parse the JSON string to a list of strings, so set operations like In and NotIn can then be applied.

-For example, a list of allowed roles can be stored in a ConfigMap, and the Kyverno policy can refer to this list to deny the requests where the role does not match the one of the values in the list.
+For example, a list of allowed roles can be stored in a ConfigMap, and the Kyverno policy can refer to this list to deny the requests where the role does not match one of the values in the list.

-Here are the allowed roles in the ConfigMap
+Here are the allowed roles in the ConfigMap:

 ````yaml
 apiVersion: v1
 data: